 We have done a lot of development work in recent years and have now developed an analgesic cream, which gives pain relief after 30 minutes after applying to the painful areas.

 In 2017, we made a small start exploring how to set up a possible project to treat patients suffering from severe nerve pain in one of the SSA countries.
 We started exploring this with the initial support of Gambian medical colleagues.

 The Gambia is the smallest country of the African continent.
 Its population is 2 million, and the rate of growth is 2.8% per year over the last decade.
 Diabetes increases in The Gambia, W.H.O. estimates diabetes by 2030 over 18 million people will have the condition in Africa.

 Diabetes is a deadly disease that affects 371 million people worldwide, and 187 million of them don’t know they have diabetes.
 The Gambia is not immune to this disease.
 According to recent World Health Organization (WHO) data, The Gambian population has a higher percentage overall of raised blood glucose level compared to other Sub-Saharan Africa countries.
 Clearly, something needs to be done about diabetes in The Gambia.

-Project Phenytoin Cream in Painful Diabetic Neuropathy
+Project Phenytoin Cream in Painful Diabetic Neuropathy in Gambia

 In January, the first contacts were made with a colleague from the Medical Research Council there.
 This to map the first steps and to get an impression of whether the treatment of painful diabetic neuropathy in the patients of Gambia would be possible.